Mebinaj/DataScienceProject/README.md

-# DataScProj1
+# Data Science Projects
-It consists of my works in Data Science
+It consists of my projects in Data Science